 More Memorial Day travel expected, despite high gas prices

+Memorial Day weekend signals the unofficial start of summer vacation season, but this year, in addition to your sunscreen, you might want to pack some aspirin because traveling is going to create some headaches.

+According to a survey conducted by Value Penguin, 73% of Americans expect to travel this summer, up from 20% in 2021 and a pandemic-high.

-LOS ANGELES - To drive, or not to drive?
-This Memorial Day weekend, with surging gas prices that are redefining pain at the pump, that is the question for many Americans as a new COVID-19 surge also spreads across the country.
+This despite surging gas prices that are redefining pain at the pump and a new COVID-19 surge spreading across the country.

 For Marvin Harper, of Phoenix, his family’s weekend travel plans are a double punch to the wallet.
 His college-age son and daughter each have a soccer tournament in Southern California and Colorado, respectively.
 He and his daughter will fly to Denver, rather than drive, because of the cost of fuel, while his wife and son will go to California in her SUV.